apache/activemq-artemis/docs/user-manual/en/connection-ttl.md

        at org.apache.activemq.core.client.impl.DelegatingSession.<init>(DelegatingSession.java:83)
        at org.acme.yourproject.YourClass (YourClass.java:666)

-ActiveMQ will then close the connection / client session for you.
+Apache ActiveMQ will then close the connection / client session for you.

 Note that the log will also tell you the exact line of your user code where you created the JMS connection / client session that you later did